 1. A place for a good night rest

-You wouldn’t sleep just anywhere, and so wouldn’t your puppy.
+You wouldn’t sleep just anywhere, neither would your puppy.
 They have to have a comfortable place that they can call their own.
-It should be situated in somewhere in the corner of the room so they aren’t in the way of your daily activities and can have some alone time without being disturbed.
+It should be situated somewhere in the corner of the room so they aren’t in the way of your daily activities and can have some alone time without being disturbed.

-When choosing the bed their sleeping habits are very important, but you can’t really know them until they’ve figured them out for themselves as they get older and you two get to know each other better.
-For instance: do they like to have a blanket over their head like my Kala, prefer a fluffy or a hard surface, scratch and arrange the bed before lying in it, use it often, play in it?
+When choosing the bed, their sleeping habits are very important, but you can’t really know them until they’ve figured it out for themselves as they get older and you two get to know each other better.
+For instance: do they like to have a blanket over their head like my Kala, prefer a fluffy or harder surface, scratch and arrange the bed before lying in it, use it often, play in it?

 I recommend the Best Friends by Sheri Luxury Donut Cuddler – an extremely comfortable, warm and stylish dog bed for your furry friend to enjoy.
 As it is a soft and fluffy bed there is a chance that your pup might want to nibble on it so you should train them to suppress such behavior.

 On the other hand, you have the versatile and strong, indoor-outdoor Gale Pacific Coolaroo Elevated Pet Bed.
 It’s raised so that there’s airflow all around your pet’s body to help cool them off during the summer heat.
 According to some it also helps during training because your pet differentiates the rest area more easily than if it were at ground level as regular beds are.